Italian Serenade (Wolf): Structure

 The Italian Serenade is quite short, taking only about 7 minutes, and has a lilting and varied theme, played over a pizzicato figure.
 The main theme is said to have been based on an old Italian melody played on an obsolete form of oboe called the piffero.
 Its lively and optimistic manner is an evocation of the Italianate spirit, realised through melodic richness.
 Robert W. Gutman has written that "The essence of the delicious Italian Serenade is its antithesis of romantic sentiment and mocking wit".

 Legacy

-The Italian Serenade has been recorded many times; it is a favourite encore piece for string quartets, and it has been arranged by other hands for combinations of instruments such as a wind quintet and solo viola and orchestra.
+The Italian Serenade has been recorded many times; it is a favourite encore piece for string quartets, and it has been arranged by other hands for combinations of instruments such as a wind quintet.